percona/pxc-docs/docs/glossary.md

 ## UUID

 Universally Unique IDentifier which uniquely identifies the state and the sequence of changes node undergoes.
 128-bit UUID is a classic DCE UUID Version 1 (based on current time and MAC address).
 Although in theory this UUID could be generated based on the real MAC-address, in the Galera it is always (without exception) based on the generated pseudo-random addresses ("locally administered" bit in the node address (in the UUID structure) is  always equal to unity).

-## XtraBackup

-*Percona XtraDB* is an enhanced version of the InnoDB storage engine, designed to better scale on modern hardware, and including a variety of other features useful in high performance environments.
-It is fully backwards compatible, and so can be used as a drop-in replacement for standard InnoDB.
-See [`The Percona XtraDB Storage Engine`](https://docs.percona.com/percona-server/8.0/).

-## XtraDB Cluster

-Percona XtraDB Cluster is a high availability solution for MySQL.